Circaevum/circaevum-dao-phase-1/README.md

 ### Round Two: Mantle - Next 12 team members
 ![Mantle](./images/circles-mantle19.png)

-Each Mantle team member can earn up to 2.7% (one Yang token).
+Each Mantle team member can earn up to 2.7% (one YANG token).
 Making a total of 18 active slots, the burn rate now decreases to 0.15% per quarter (0.15% x 18 = 2.7%).
 In total, the Mantle's value in the company also equals 32.4%.
 Until the Mantle is full, the Core votes will adjust to 7% (Outer) and 10% (Inner), with Mantle votes amounting to 4% each, so the total remains 100%.

 | Member Type    | Count | Voting Power per Member (%) | Total Power (%) |
 |----------------|-------|-----------------------------|-----------------|